andrebask/thesis/10 - chapter5.md

     }
 ```

-I tested each type of method call with JMH, a benchmarking framework for the JVM.
+I tested each type of method call with JMH [@jmh2015; @BenchmarkingJVM2015], a benchmarking framework for the JVM.
 Figures \ref{calls-table, calls} show the results.
 The lambda case is quite fast, if compared with MethodHandles, but also the explicit use of LambdaMetafactory gives good results, provided that the call to LambdaMetafactory.metafactory is cached in a static field.
 However, the difference in performance between lambda calls and regular method calls is negligible.
-Thus is not worth to loose the compatibility with previous version of the JVM for such a small improvement.
+Thus is not worth to re-design a significant part of the compiler, and to loose the compatibility with previous version of the JVM, for such a small improvement.

 ![Performance comparison of different types of call in Java \label{calls-table}](figures/calls-table.pdf)

 ![Performance comparison of different types of call in Java \label{calls}](figures/calls.png)

 ### Exceptions performance in Java
-The capture of a continuation, and in particular the stack coping mechanism, is driven by exception throwing and exception handling.
+The capture of a continuation, and in particular the stack copying mechanism, is driven by exception throwing and exception handling.
 Therefore, is crucial to understand how the installation of exception handlers and the construction of an Exception object impact the performance.

 In Java, when throwing an exception, the most expensive operation is the construction of the stack trace, that is useful for debugging reasons.
 As well as we are not using exceptions with they original purpose, we can have rid of the stack trace construction and optimise the `Exception` object.
 It is sufficient to override the `fillInStackTrace` method of `Throwable`: